Massive-Wiki/massive-example/README.md

 This is MaSVF Example, a small example [MaSVF wiki](https://github.com/peterkaminski/masvf-wiki).

 [It does not present as a wiki at the link above, it just looks like a repository of Markdown files.
-You need to use an MaSVF-ish tool to wikify it (see the "Specific Tool Support" section below); or, you can just read the Markdown and "follow" the links in double-brackets by hand.]
+You need to use a MaSVF-ish tool to wikify it (see the "Specific Tool Support" section below); or, you can just read the Markdown and "follow" the links in double-brackets by hand.]

 MaSVF is short for "Markdown and Shared Versioned Files".
 It is pronounced somewhere between "massive" and "massif".